-- (c) Liabilities that are to be paid off within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - (6) Cash equivalents - A. Cash equivalents refer to short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value. - B. Time deposits that meet the definition above and are held for the purpose of meeting short-term cash commitments in operations are classified as cash equivalents. - (7) Financial assets at fair value through profit or loss - A. Financial assets at fair value through profit or loss are financial assets held for trading or financial assets designated as at fair value through profit or loss on initial recognition.
+- B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be paid off within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be paid off within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
+Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.

+(5) Financial assets at fair value through profit or loss

+- A. Financial assets at fair value through profit or loss are financial assets held for trading or financial assets designated as at fair value through profit or loss on initial recognition.
 Financial assets are classified in this category of held for trading if acquired principally for the purpose of selling in the short term.
 Derivatives are also categorized as financial assets held for trading unless they are designated as hedges.
-Financial assets that meet one of the following criteria are designated as at fair value through profit or loss on initial recognition: - (a) Hybrid (combined) contracts; - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed- and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy or investment strategy. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - C. Financial assets at fair value through profit or loss are initially recognized at fair value.
+Financial assets that meet one of the following criteria are designated as at fair value through profit or loss on initial recognition: - (a) Hybrid (combined) contracts; - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy or investment strategy. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - C. Financial assets at fair value through profit or loss are initially recognized at fair value.
 Related transaction costs are expensed in profit or loss.
-These financial liabilities are subsequently remeasured and stated at fair value, and any changes in the fair value of these financial liabilities are recognized in profit or loss. - (8) Loans and receivables
+These financial liabilities are subsequently remeasured and stated at fair value, and any changes in the fair value of these financial liabilities are recognized in profit or loss.

+(6) Loans and receivables